Alfresco/ya-pmd-scan/README.md

-# Alfresco PMD GitHub Action
+# Yet Another PMD Scan GitHub Action

 This repository contains the PMD GitHub Action and default configuration.
-Although primarily intended for Alfresco repositories, it is a generic Action and could be used by anybody.
+Although primarily intended for Alfresco repositories, it is a generic Github Action and could be used by anybody.

 ## Action